jwbargsten/go-mssql-load/README.md

 ## Usage

 Before you can use `go-mssql-load`, you have to have a mssql db running.
-The easiest way would be to use one of the official Microsoft docker containers (azure sql edge is mostly compatible with mssql and it runs on M1 machines):
+The easiest way would be to use one of the official Microsoft docker containers (Azure SQL edge is mostly compatible with mssql and it runs on M1 machines):

 ```console